Numerical modeling of anisotropic ferroelectric materials with hybridizable discontinuous Galerkin methods: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{s:min}, we provide a modified energy from for the weak form of \eqref{e:system-strong} and show that the corresponding minimization problem admits at least one minimizer.
 We show the existence and uniqueness of the weak solution of \eqref{e:system-strong} in Section~\ref{s:well-posedness}.
-Section~\ref{s:numerics} provides a semi-implicit time discretization and a HDG space discretization, respectively.
-Using our proposed numerical scheme, we present a convergence test and numerical tests in a monolayer device in Section~\ref{s:simulation}.
+Section~\ref{s:numerics} provides a semi-implicit time discretization and an HDG space discretization scheme, respectively.
+Using our proposed numerical method, we present some convergence tests as well as numerical tests in a monolayer device in Section~\ref{s:simulation}.